jonburdon/race-hub/README.md

 ### Testing Credentials and Instructions:

-Card number for testing with authentication (triggers popup with overlay) 4000 0025 0000 3155
+* Card number for testing 4242 4242 4242 4242
+* My Racehub profile id number for adding a Racehub Friend: User name has a racehub ID of

 ### Automatic Testing